3w-studio/typo3-menu-flow-vs-typoscript/README.md

 Type-7.html is used to override the Menu Type 7 which you can create as a content element.
 It requires the VHS-Extension to be installed in the Extension Manager.

 The Typoscript version is included via Typoscript.

+Both worked in my setup.
+The only issue is that the Flow-Version loads empty menu elements when the page is not translated.